-Volunteer Programs: (874-7499)
+Volunteer Programs: (874-7499) Thoro are many wave and apport

 There are many ways and opportunities for citizens to get involved with the community.
 Columbia has numerous events throughout the year that require hundreds of volunteer hours in order for the events to be successful.